1980 Portuguese legislative election

 The 1980 Portuguese legislative election took place on 5 October.
 The election renewed all 250 members of the Assembly of the Republic.

-In January 1980, the Democratic Alliance, which had won the previous election, on 2 December 1979, entered office with Francisco Sá Carneiro leading the government.
-However, this election was an extraordinary election and because of Fixed-term Parliament rules, in 1980, another election was held.
+Following the victory of the Democratic Alliance (AD) in the previous election, on 2 December 1979, Francisco Sá Carneiro was sworn in as Prime Minister in January 1980.
+However, since this was a special election and due to the decree that approved the Constitution, which stipulated that the first legislature had a fixed date of completion on 14 October 1980, another election had to be held.

-The Democratic Alliance (AD) won, again, and increased the majority they had achieved 10 months before, in December 1979.
-The AD won almost 48 percent of the votes and gathered 134 seats, six more.
-The Socialist Party (PS), now leading a broad coalition called Republican and Socialist Front, got basically the same vote share and seats as in 1979.
+The Democratic Alliance (AD) was again the winner and increased its majority from 10 months before, in December 1979.
+The AD won almost 48 percent of the votes and gathered 134 seats, an increase of six seats.
+The Socialist Party (PS), now leading a broad coalition called Republican and Socialist Front (FRS), got basically the same vote share and seats the PS alone obtained in 1979.
 The Communist led alliance, United People Alliance (APU) lost some ground, gathering almost 17 percent of the votes, 2 percentage points lower than 10 months earlier.
+The Popular Democratic Union (UDP) was again able to hold its sole seat, while the far-right neo-salazarist PDC–MIRN/PDP–FN coalition, failed to make any breakthrough.

 Turnout was one of the highest ever, almost 84 percent, and in terms of ballots cast, the more than 6 million votes cast was a record in Portuguese elections for 44 years after being surpassed in the 2024 legislative election.